 Beginning with the 2018 calendar year, employers can no longer deduct qualified transportation fringe benefits; employees may still pay for these benefits on a tax-favored basis.

 Highly Compensated

-The compensation threshold for a highly compensated individual or participant (as defined by Code Section 414(q) (1)(B) for purposes of Code Section 125 nondiscrimination testing) increases to \$130,000 for 2020.
+The compensation threshold for a highly compensated individual or participant (as defined by Code Section 414(q) (1)(B) for purposes of Code Section 125 nondiscrimination testing) remains unchanged at \$130,000 for 2021.